 - Section 7.
 Mileage, Lodging and Meals.
 The County's current travel and expense policy shall apply whenever an employee is required to report to school, seminars, and other approved events or functions, at any location other than his/her regular reporting location.
 With the approval of a supervisor, employees may request and shall receive an approximate per diem check for projected expenses before reporting to school, seminars, and other approved events or functions. - Section 8.
 Work Out of Classification.
-Any employee who is assigned in writing to temporarily carry out the duties and responsibilities not included in their regular position description, to a position or rank senior to that of his/her regular rank for a continuous period of longer than four (4) work weeks, shall be paid at the rate of such higher position or rank for the entire period so acting, retroactive to the first (1st) day worked. - Section 9.
+Any employee who is assigned in writing to temporarily carry out the duties and responsibilities not included in their regular position description, to a position or rank senior to that of his/her regular rank for a continuous period of longer than four (4) work weeks, shall be paid at the rate of such higher position or rank for the entire period so acting, retroactive to the first (1st) day worked.

+- Section 9.
 Certification Pay.
-In addition to, and based on the regular appropriate classification salary, employees will receive certification pay for DPSST certification in the discipline in which the employee is assigned, as follows: - (a) Certification Pay of three percent (3%) for Intermediate and an additional four percent (4%) for Advanced, to a total of seven percent (7%) for Advanced, shall be added to the employee's regular monthly pay. - (b) Certification Pay will be applicable and compensable only to those employees who have received their Intermediate or Advanced Certification. - (c) All certification requirements shall be based on DPSST criteria; should said DPSST criteria change both the Association and the County reserve the right to re-evaluate Section 9, Certification Pay, in part or in whole. - (d) Should the Sheriff deem it necessary to change the classification assignment, on a permanent basis, for any employee the appropriate Certification Pay shall apply. - (e) It is the responsibility of an employee who has attained Intermediate or Advanced Certification, to apply to the Sheriff, in writing with substantiating information for appropriate Certification Pay.
-The Sheriff shall respond within five (5) working days and shall make applicable adjustments on a Payroll Change Notice, effective with the next month's payroll. - Section 10.
+In addition to, and based on the regular appropriate classification salary, employees will receive certification pay for DPSST certification in the discipline in which the employee is assigned, as follows: - (a) Certification Pay of three percent (3%) for Intermediate and an additional four (4%) percent for Advanced to a total of seven (7%) percent shall be added to the employee's regular monthly pay. - (b) All certification requirements shall be based on DPSST criteria; should said DPSST criteria change both the Association and the County reserve the right to re-evaluate Section 9, Certification Pay, in part or in whole. - (c) Should the Sheriff deem it necessary to change the classification assignment, on a permanent basis, for any employee the appropriate Certification Pay shall apply. - (d) It is the responsibility of an employee who has attained Intermediate, or Advanced Certification, to apply to the Sheriff, in writing with substantiating information for appropriate Certification Pay.
+The Sheriff shall respond within five (5) working days and shall make applicable adjustments on a Payroll Change Notice, effective with the next month's payroll.

+Section 10.
 LEDS Incentive.
-Non-certified employees whose positions require LEDS certification will receive incentive pay of \$50 a month. - Section 11.
+Non-certified employees whose positions require LEDS certification will receive incentive pay of \$50 a month.

+Section 11.
 Bi-lingual.
 Employees who are qualified as bi-lingual in English and Spanish will receive a monthly premium of five percent (5%) of their regular base pay.
 "Qualified" is determined by the employee scoring 70% or above on the established Law Enforcement Bilingual test.